emrulmax2/Dropzone-cropper.js-jquery/README.md

 # Dropzone-cropper.js-jquery
-Dropzone.js with bootsrap and Jquery Cropping.js problem solution this call is by Jquery and Boostrap call for Dropjone.js work by jquery and bootstrap.
+Dropzone.js with bootsrap and Jquery Cropping.js problem solution.
+This call is for working dropzone and cropping.js with Jquery and Boostrap4.